drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 ### git-dumper

-Try to reconstruct a GitHub repository (i.e., get the source code) based on the commit history from a public `/.git` directory:
+Try to reconstruct a GitHub repository, i.e., get the source code, based on the commit history from a public `/.git` directory:

 ```fundamental
 git-dumper https://somesite.com/.git git_dumper_results
 ```

-This tool might not be able to reconstruct the whole repository at all times, but it could still reveal some sensitive information.
+This tool might not be able to reconstruct the whole repository every time, but it could still reveal some sensitive information.

 Some additional `git` commands to try on the cloned `/.git` directory: